CalebRuhm/cs2_stats_discord_bot/README.md

 > You may not claim this as your own!
 The original source was created by [Caleb Ruhm](https://github.com/CalebRuhm)

 > If you like this repository, feel free to leave a star ⭐ to motivate me!

+> Note, this bot will run so long as your local machine is running the script.
+If you want this bot to work 24/7, youll have to setup / run on a server.